jsteenbeeke/jsteenbeeke.github.io/recruiters/checklist.md

 #### Not even if it's a Tesla?

-No, though if you can match the above **and** throw in a Tesla then I'm all ears.
-Except if it's a white one.
+No, though if you can match the above **and** throw in a Tesla then I'm all ears (any color except white, that is)

 ### Why not a Macbook?